theodox/ta_101/TA coding 101.md

 Tool code needs to:

-* Make good use of available frameworks and libraries.
+* **Make good use of available frameworks and libraries**.
 Don't reinvent the wheel -- make sure that you've looked for existing solutions.
-* Work independently of its own GUI.
+* **Work independently of its own GUI**.
 We may want to batch the tools operation, or change the way the operations are bundled together -- tying functionality to particular UI layouts makes tools harder to design and maintain.
-* Make good decisions for users.
+* **Make good decisions for users**.
 Unlike library and framework code, tools include a lot of user-facing code.
 Tools should have good defaults and safe, unsurprising behavior.
-* Deal with bad data.
+* **Deal with bad data**.
 Tools usually have a user present to ask for help, so it's tool's job to deal with the unexpected.
-* NOT import other tool code.
+* **NOT import other tool code**.
 A tool is the root of a dependency tree -- if tools import each other, the structure becomes impossible to maintain.
 If you want a function from another tool, that's a good reason to suspect that that function needs to migrate upstream to a library.

 ### TLDR:
-* Frameworks are standalone code, with careful design and heavy testing
+* **Frameworks** are standalone code, with careful design and heavy testing
-* Libraries are code for code reuse.
+* **Libraries** are code for code reuse.
 They are building blocks to make the process of delivering tools faster and less tedious.
 Libaries use frameworks and sometimes other libraries
-* Tools import a variety of libraries and/or frameworks to accomplish an actual job for our end users.
+* **Tools** import a variety of libraries and/or frameworks to accomplish an actual job for our end users.
     + Tools don't import other tools
     + UI always lives at the level of tools.
     + If code in a tool turns out to be generally useful, push it up into a new or existing library.
 And then test it.